 Peer Recovery Advocacy and Coaching Training

-Develop non-clinical, peer based recovery advocacy and coaching skills designed to engage peers beyond initial contact through stabilization and into recovery maintenance within the community.
-Identify multiple pathways to recovery, build recovery capital and individualized recovery wellness plans, assist in self-monitored progress, integrate personal experience, facilitate peer support groups, identify community and individual supports and service; and practice effective coping skills.
-The program includes the 30-hour Peer Recovery Coaching and the required 16-hours of Ethics.
+This course helps to develop non-clinical, peer-based recovery advocacy and coaching skills which are designed to engage peers beyond initial contact through stabilization and into recovery maintenance within the community.
+Participants will learn how to identify multiple pathways to recovery, build recovery capital and individualized recovery wellness plans, assist in self-monitored progress, integrate personal experience, facilitate peer support groups, identify community supports, individual support services and practice effective coping skills.
+The program includes 30-hours of peer recovery coaching and the required 16-hours of ethics training.

-This 46-hour program is ideal for those who have personal experience with an addiction.
-Perhaps you have lived through it yourself or perhaps you have helped a friend or member of your family live through it.
-To discuss course content, contact Professor Elaine Corwin at 607-962-9395.
+This 46-hour program is ideal for those who have personal experience with addiction, whether having lived through it themselves or having helped a friend or family member live through it.

-- Proof of the 46 hours of required training.
+- Provide proof of the 46 hours of required training

-- 100 hours of required work/volunteer experience (can be completed at SUNY CCC’s Recovery Support Centers (Elmira or Corning)).
+- Complete 100 hours of required work/volunteer experience (these hours can be completed at SUNY CCC’s Recovery Support Centers in Elmira or Corning)